 Farmers who are seeking to become GAPs certified in order to satisfy the requirements of potential or existing buyers have an easy decision (though a lot of work) ahead of them.
 But for other growers, the decision between GAPs certification and a well-documented Practical Food Safety plan may not be quite so obvious.
-We've gathered answers to frequently asked questions to assist you in your decision process, and are available to answer questions and assist you along the way.
+And for members of VVBGA (the Vermont Vegetable and Berry Growers Association), there is also the option of the CAPS program to consider if a self-certification meets the needs of the farm's buyers.
+We've gathered the information below to assist produce growers in the decision process, and are available to answer questions and assist you along the way.

 Good Agricultural Practices, or GAPs, were developed in 1998 as voluntary guidelines for produce farmers to reduce the risk of microbial contamination related to food borne illnesses on their farms.
 They were based on the Food and Drug Administration (FDA)'s Guide to Minimizing Microbial Food Safety Hazards for Fresh Produce.
 However, after a dramatic increase in the number of food borne illness outbreaks associated with fresh produce beginning in the mid-2000's, some larger buyers, especially supermarkets, began requiring their vendors to be audited by a third party to certify that they were following Good Agricultural Practices.